Types of Barbells – Introduction

 Also known as thick or fat bars, axle bars have a greater diameter and are usually smooth.

-Axle bars do not have rotating collars and don’t flex much either.
+Axle bars do not have rotating collars and don’t flex much.

 This makes them harder to lift and grip, which increases forearm strength and size.

-You can use an axle bar for most strength training exercises, but they are best for things like curls, rows, and presses.
+An axle bar can be used for most strength training exercises, but it is best for curls, rows, and presses.

 While you can deadlift an axle bar, your grip will probably be the limiting factor, and that could make your workout less productive.

-Axle bars provide a challenging workout but aren’t really suitable for full-time training.
+Axle bars provide a challenging workout but aren’t suited for full-time training.

 However, adding an axle bar to your collection of barbells would be an excellent way to increase workout variety.